FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Introduction

 \subsection{Manuscript Outline}

 We present a systematic review on the use of GANs for the generation of volumetric data, which includes general methods such as denoising, reconstruction, segmentation, classification, and image translation, as well as specific applications such as nuclei counting.
-This section presents the manuscript outline, the search strategy and the research questions.
+This section presents the manuscript outline, the search strategy, the research questions, an insight of the background on volumetric data generation, and the types of 3D data representation.
 The rest of this review is organized as follows.